Published on: 29-Sep-2022

 Amino acids are the building blocks of protein and are necessary for the synthesis of hormones and neurotransmitters.
 Get adequate protein through sources like beans, lean meats, soy, whole grains, seafood, and fish, to ensure your body has plenty of these vital nutrients.

 Omega-3 fatty acids travel through the brain membrane and interact with mood-related molecules.
 They have anti-inflammatory properties that may relieve depression.
 Foods high in omega-3 fatty acids include fatty fish like salmon, cod, trout, and tuna, walnuts, seeds like chia, flax, and hemp.
 Aim for 1-2 servings of fatty fish each week and try to incorporate nuts and seeds into your daily diet.

 Rev Up with Vitamins & Minerals

 Vitamins like the B complex and vitamin A, and minerals like magnesium and potassium, are involved in many of the biochemical pathways the body uses to create hormones and neurotransmitters.
 Eating a diverse diet rich in fruits, vegetables, whole grains, legumes, beans, lean proteins, and quality dairy products will provide you with a variety of vitamins and minerals.

 While food can have a positive impact on your mood, it may not provide all the support you need.
+Considering a supplement specifically formulated to enhance memory and mood can be a beneficial choice.
 If you are experiencing problems with your mental health, please contact a healthcare professional.
 And, enjoy over 450 FREE recipes for mood boosting foods!